Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Case Studies

 \subsection{Instagram}

 In the first case study, we focus on Instagram~\cite{insta}, a popular social media mobile application extensively used for sharing photos and videos.
-An Instagram tester is interested in proling the impact of cloud access time on the application level latency for the common user action of sharing a photo from the user's device.
-This photo is uploaded on the cloud backend and shown to users in their feed.
-For this action, the application photo sharing latency is the Above The Fold (AFT) latency and measured as the time from when the share button is pressed by the user to the time when the posted photo's last pixel appears on the user's feed.
-In order to measure the AFT latency, we capture video of the mobile screen labeled with the time clock while performing the action and calculate the time delta using the method proposed by Brutlag et al.~\cite{aft}.
+We consider a hypothetical scenario in which an Instagram tester is interested in profiling the impact of cloud access time on the application level latency for the common user action of sharing a photo from the user's device.
+The study is to be carried out for the LTE network of a specific MNO using a stationary device in an indoor home environment.
+The photo is uploaded on the cloud backend and shown to users in their feed.
+For this action, the application photo sharing latency is the Above The Fold Time(AFT) latency and measured as the time from when the share button is pressed by the user to the time when the posted photo's last pixel appears on the user's feed.
+In order to measure the AFT latency, we capture video of the mobile screen labeled with the time clock while performing the action and calculate the time delta using the method proposed by Brutlag \etal~\cite{aft}.

-The measurement setup for the performance evaluation is the same as in Figure~\ref{fig:emulatorsetup}.
+The measurement setup for the performance evaluation is the same as in \figureref{fig:emulatorsetup}.
 We have two types of emulators, the Android mobile emulator, and the network emulator.
-The Android mobile emulator is deployed in our context simulation testbed~\cite{DBLP:conf/percom/RegeHW17, 10.1145/2494091.2499578} for mobile application testing based on AWS.
+The Android mobile emulator is deployed in our context simulation testbed~\cite{DBLP:conf/percom/RegeHW17,10.1145/2494091.2499578} for mobile application testing based on AWS.
+It has Instagram application installed on it.
 The mobile and network emulators are deployed on separate VM instances within the testbed (\textit{t2.medium} type with 2 virtual CPU cores, and 4.0 GB RAM).